MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsymbols2-getsymboltypeid.md

 ---
 UID: NF:dbgeng.IDebugSymbols2.GetSymbolTypeId
 title: IDebugSymbols2::GetSymbolTypeId (dbgeng.h)
 description: The GetSymbolTypeId method returns the type ID and module of the specified symbol.
+This method belongs to the IDebugSymbols2 interface.
 old-location: debugger\getsymboltypeid.htm
 tech.root: debugger
 ms.date: 05/03/2018